DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/clients.md

         newobj: DataObject,
     ):
         operation1() # no error occurs
-        operation2() # this one raise an exception
+        operation2() # this one raises an exception
 ```

 At each retry the `operation1()` function will be called again, but this is not necessarily desirable.

-It is possible to divide an handler in steps by using the `currentStep` `GenericClient` attribute, to resume the retries on the failed one.
+It is possible to divide a handler in steps by using the `currentStep` `GenericClient` attribute, to resume the retries on the failed one.

 `currentStep` always starts at 0 on normal event processing.
 Its new values are then up to plugin implementations.